 Prices are for the cubic feet of space, helping load, firing for at least one 3-hour shift, unloading, cleaning shelves and posts and returning the shelves and posts to their proper place.
 Unloading happens like this: unload the kiln, clean shelves and posts and return them to their proper place, look at or inspect the work that came out of the kiln and finally pack up your pottery.

-If you are interested in firing the kiln on another date then what is scheduled please contact, Kevin.
+If you are interested in scheduling a private firing on a date that is not listed, please contact Kevin.

 CLAY MUST BE HIGH FIRE CLAY!

 Here are some types of clay that can be purchased for use in the wood kiln firing.

 Standard 153 or 225 is good for an all around workability and a nice look in both wood and wood/salt.

 Standard 182, 470 or Laguna B-mix, B-mix for wood for a different look (a little more shine and flashing in the wood) but the workability is more challenging for beginners.

 If you have glazes, most cone 10 glaze will work (some better than others).